Dante1930/book_management_backend/README.md

 # Book Management System API

-This project is a Book Management System built using **Node.js** and **Express.js** with **MongoDB** or **PostgreSQL** for data storage.
+This project is a Book Management System built using **Node.js** and **Express.js** with **MongoDB** for data storage.
 The API supports various operations such as creating, updating, deleting, and fetching books.
 It also includes features for pagination, filtering, sorting, and book cover image upload using **Multer**.

 ## Features